Leveraging Class Hierarchies with Metric-Guided Prototype Learning: Introduction

-Along with evaluation metrics, loss functions should also take the cost matrix into account.
-While it is common to focus on retrieving certain classes through weighting schemes, preventing specific class confusions is less straightforward.
-The cross entropy for example singles out the prediction with respect to the correct class, but treats all other classes equally.

-Beyond reducing the AC, another advantage of incorporating the cost matrix into the learning phase is that $D$ may contain information about the structure of the data as well.
-Though it is not always the case, pairs of classes with low associated cost tend to share some structural properties.
-Encouraging such classes to have similar representations could lead to more efficient learning, \eg by pooling common feature detectors.
+Along with the evaluation metrics, the loss functions should also take the cost matrix into account.
+While it is common to focus on retrieving certain classes through weighting \cite{lin2017focal, bulo2017loss} or sampling \cite{sung1996learning,shrivastava2016training} schemes, preventing confusion between specific classes is less straightforward.
+For example, the cross entropy with one-hot target vectors singles out the predicted confidence for the true class, but treats all other classes equally.
+Beyond reducing the AHC, another advantage of incorporating the class hierarchy into the learning phase is that $D$ may contain information about the structure of the data as well.
+Although it is not always the case, co-hyponyms (\ie siblings) in a class hierarchy tend to share some structural properties.
+Encouraging such classes to have similar representations could lead to more efficient learning, \eg by leveraging common feature detectors.
 Such priors on the class structure may be especially crucial when dealing with a large taxonomy, as noted by \citet{deng2010does}.

-In this paper, we introduce a method to integrate the cost of errors into a classification algorithm.
-Our approach relies on a new variation of prototypical networks \citep{snell2017prototypical, dong2018few}, in which class prototypes are learnt jointly with the embedding network, in an end-to-end fashion.
-This allows us to integrate the cost matrix, interpreted as a finite metric over $\cK$, into a regularizing function in order to organize the prototypes such that their relative distances reflect the cost of misclassifying their respective classes.

-The contributions of this paper are as follows: \begin{itemize} \item We introduce a new formulation of prototypical networks in which the prototypes are learnt conjointly to the embedding network. \item We incorporate the error hierarchy through a penalization based on our scale-independent formulation of the distortion between two metric spaces. \item We show on four public datasets (CIFAR100 , NYUDv2, S2-Agri, and iNaturalist-19) that our approach decreases the average cost of the prediction of standard backbones. \item As illustrated in \figref{fig:viz}, we show that our approach can also lead to a better (unweighted) precision, which we attribute to useful priors contained in the taxonomy of classes. \end{itemize}
+In this paper, we introduce a method to integrate a pre-defined class hierarchy into a classification algorithm.
+We propose a new distortion-based regularizer for prototypical network \citep{yang2018robust, chen2019thislooks}.
+This penalty allows the network to learn prototypes organized so that their pairwise distances reflect the error cost defined by a class hierarchy.
+Our contributions are as follows: \begin{itemize} \item We introduce a scale-independent formulation of the distortion between two metric spaces and an associated smooth regularizer. \item This formulation allows us to incorporate knowledge of the class hierarchy into a neural network at no extra cost in trainable parameters and computation. \item We show on four public datasets (CIFAR100 , NYUDv2, S2-Agri, and iNaturalist-19) that our approach decreases the average cost of the prediction of standard backbones. \item As illustrated in \figref{fig:viz}, we show that our approach can also lead to a better (unweighted) precision, which we attribute to the useful priors contained in the hierarchy. \end{itemize}